SaudAlmoter/sparkifyNOSQL-DB/README.md

 <b>Files:</b>

-<b>Project_1B_Project_Template.ipynb:</b> This was template file provided to fill in the details and write the python script

-<b>Project_1B.ipynb:</b> This is the final file provided in which all the queries have been written with importing the files, generating a new csv file and loading all csv files into one.
+<b>Project_2_NOSQL.ipynb:</b> This is the final file provided in which all the queries have been written with importing the files, generating a new csv file and loading all csv files into one.
 All verifying the results whether all tables had been loaded accordingly as per requirement

 <b>Event_datafile_new.csv:</b> This is the final combination of all the files which are in the folder event_data